 Master of Medicine – MMed (Clin Pharm)

 The division provides a clinical and laboratory pharmacology service to Groote Schuur hospital as well as secondary and primary centres within our drainage area.
 Therapeutic drug monitoring with input from clinical pharmacologists is offered for a wide variety of drugs, including antiretroviral and anti-tuberculosis drugs.
 Clinical consultation is offered to regional hospitals.
+A copy of the test request form is available here: Pharmacology Test Request Form.
 The division plays an important role in providing policy advice in the rational and cost effective use of drugs for local hospitals, the Western Cape Provincial Coding Committee, the National Essential Medicines List Committee, and international guidelines on HIV, TB, and malaria.
 The division also contributes to national medicines regulatory and pharmacovigilance activities of the Medicines Control Council; and internationally through the Uppsala drug safety monitoring centre.
 The Medicines Information Centre provides a telephonic consultation service for healthcare professionals and runs the National HIV & TB Healthcare Worker Helpline.
 The division produces the South African Medicines Formulary, currently in its 12th edition.